google/trillian/README.md

 ### MySQL Setup

-To run Trillian, including for any of the tests, you need to have an instance of MySQL running and configured
+To run Trillian's integration tests you need to have an instance of MySQL running and configured to:

- - to listen on the standard MySQL port 3306 (so `mysql --host=127.0.0.1 --port=3306` connects OK)
+ - listen on the standard MySQL port 3306 (so `mysql --host=127.0.0.1 --port=3306` connects OK)
- - not to require a password for the `root` user
+ - not require a password for the `root` user

 You can then set up the [expected tables](storage/mysql/storage.sql) in a `test` database like so:

 ```bash
 ./scripts/resetdb.sh